Sports in Orlando, Florida: American football

 Orlando was one of the launch markets for the United Football League (UFL) in 2009.
 Orlando's team, the Florida Tuskers, was invested in by Stuart Sternberg, principal owner of the Tampa Bay Rays baseball team, and played two of its three home games in the Citrus Bowl, and the third in Tropicana Field in St. Petersburg.
 They compiled a perfect 6–0 record in the inaugural UFL season, before losing to the Las Vegas Locomotives in the championship game.
 Before the 2010 season, Sternberg sold his stake in the team and the Tuskers announced they would play all home games in Orlando.
 Its team was then purchased by Pro Football Hall of Famer Joe Theismann.
 Before the start of 2011, the Tuskers moved to Norfolk, Virginia, and became the Virginia Destroyers.

 The Lingerie Football League, a women's indoor football league now known as the Legends Football League, expanded to Orlando in 2010 with the Orlando Fantasy.
 They played their home games at the CFE Arena.
 The inaugural season had a 0–4 record under coach Kenny McEntyre, a former Orlando Predators' defensive specialist.
 The team folded after the 2012 season, before the league adopted its current name.

-The most recent professional team in Orlando was the Orlando Apollos, which began play in 2019 as one of the eight founding members of the Alliance of American Football.
+The Orlando Apollos began play in 2019 as one of the eight founding members of the Alliance of American Football.
 The AAF folded before the end of its first season.

+The most recent professional team in Orlando was the Orlando Guardians of the rebooted XFL.
+They played one season in 2023 before folding.